 3. Redshift Presents: The Pandemic Is Accelerating Cloud Adoption and Business-Model Innovation

 Not surprisingly, cloud computing has exploded during the pandemic.
 According to market-intelligence firm CB Insights, investors have spent nearly $3 billion on cloud-computing funding between April and June in 2020.
-Many companies were already on a path to digitization and digitalization, but COVID-19 sped up the acceleration of cloud technologies as billions of people were forced to work remotely.
+Many companies were already on a path to digitization and digitalization, but COVID-19 sped up the acceleration of cloud adoption as billions of people were forced to work remotely.
 Months later, after the dust settled from widespread efforts to build resilience in the “new normal,” a silver lining of the pandemic is that it’s opening doors to new and innovative ways of working.

 Autodesk Head of Global Brand Content Kylee Swenson led a panel discussion with executives from Autodesk, Nvidia, Advance2000, Ansys, and Symetri to talk about the opportunities and challenges of the acceleration to cloud and platform solutions, as well as discuss why digital transformation will lead to better and longer-lasting prospects in the future.
 Watch the video.